dojeda/poetry2conda/README.rst

 But wait...

-To add a bit of entropy to the Python situation, a company called Continuum Analytics (later renamed Anaconda) created a *different* Python distribution a nd package management, Anaconda (and its less obese brother, Miniconda).
+To add a bit of entropy to the Python situation, a company called Continuum Analytics (later renamed Anaconda) created a *different* Python distribution and package management, Anaconda (and its less obese brother, Miniconda).
 I think they were tired of the current Python situation, and they were right.
 They replaced all of the virtual environment problems with their own environments and they distribute their own packages without using the current